Joe E. Brown: Other activities

-Brown's sports enthusiasm also led to him becoming the first president of PONY Baseball and Softball (at the time named Pony League) when the organization was incorporated in 1953.
+Joe E. Brown's enthusiasm for baseball also led to him becoming the first president of PONY Baseball and Softball (at the time named Pony League) when the organization was incorporated in 1953.
 He continued in the post until late 1964, when he retired.
 Later he traveled additional thousands of miles telling the story of PONY League, hoping to interest adults in organizing baseball programs for young people.
 He was a fan of thoroughbred horse racing, a regular at the racetracks in Del Mar and Santa Anita.